-Panorama is a mountainous settlement located in the western part of the Drama regional unit, 33 kilometers northwest of the city of Drama.
-It is administratively part of the municipality of Prosotsani.
+Panorama is a mountainous settlement located in the western part of the Drama regional unit, about 33 km northwest of the city of Drama.
+Administratively, it belongs to the municipality of Prosotsani.
 The village holds historical significance as a traditional settlement of Macedonia.
-The area around Panorama has always been important due to its geographical position, near passages connecting Eastern Macedonia with other parts of Greece and the Balkans.
-During the Ottoman period, the village was a small but vital community for the local inhabitants, who were mainly engaged in agriculture and livestock farming.
-During the Greek War of Independence in 1821 and later during the Balkan Wars, the area around Panorama was affected by military conflicts and population movements.
-After the liberation of Macedonia in 1913, the village became part of the Greek state and continued to develop as an agricultural community, while preserving its local customs and traditions.
-On May 16, 1928, the settlement's name was changed to Palaios Kalapot following the settlement of refugees, numbering 46 families (164 people).
-On April 11, 1953, the village was renamed Panorama.
-Today, Panorama remains a quiet and traditional settlement that reflects its rich historical heritage through its buildings and monuments
+The surrounding area of Panorama has always been important due to its geographical position, near mountain passes that connected Eastern Macedonia with other regions of Greece and the Balkans.
+During the Ottoman period, the village was a small yet vital point for the local inhabitants, who were mainly engaged in agriculture and livestock farming.
+In the years of the Greek Revolution of 1821 and later during the Balkan Wars, the wider area around Panorama was affected by military conflicts and population movements.
+After the liberation of Macedonia in 1913, the village was incorporated into the Greek state and continued to develop as a rural community, while preserving its local customs and traditions.
+On May 16, 1928, the settlement’s name was changed to Palio Kalapot, following the settlement of refugees 46 families(164 people).
+The word “Kalapot” most likely derives from the Turkish kalapot, meaning “shoe last,” and was sometimes used metaphorically for a “place shaped like a mold.”
+The settlement may have received this name either due to the shape of the area or because of craftsmen of that trade.
+On April 11, 1953, the settlement was renamed Panorama.
+Today, Panorama remains a quiet and traditional village, reflecting through its buildings and monuments the rich historical heritage of the region.

 The village was originally inhabited by Bulgarians, but they gradually abandoned it during the period 1912-1922.
 The settlement reached its highest population in 1940, with 596 residents.
 From then on, it began to decline; in 1971, the population had dropped to 54, and by 1981 it was down to 33.
 However, some former residents, now retirees, started returning, and new houses were built.
 As a result, in 1991, the population was recorded at 78 people.